embench/embench-dsp/doc/README.md

 For each benchmark run, you must record:

 - details of the platform used, including its clock speed;
 - if the platform is simulated or real.
 If simulated, an indication of accuracy must be stated (i.e., fully cycle accurate or cycle approximate);
 - for a simulated platform, configuration options of the chip should be stated (e.g., branch predictor size, cache sizes, and so on);
 - details of the chip on the platform, including its precise architecture variant;
 - details of the compiler tool chain used, typically the version of each component and library, or for development tool chains the repository commit ID of each component;
 - the compiler and linker flags used for the benchmarks, which should be the same for each benchmark program; and
-- the version of Embench used.
+- the version of Embench DSP used.

 For clarification compiler flags, whose effect is to vary the choice and parameters of optimization passes on a per program (or per compilation unit or function) basis are permitted.
 For example flags which use machine learning techniques to match source code styles with the a choice of optimization passes.

 The philosophy of recorded data should be such that anyone else can take the same platform and tool chain and duplicate the results.

 ## Statistics of computing benchmarks